dppp415/ContactManager/README.md

 # ContactManager
-Java project of a contact manager.
-No graphic illustrations.
+Basic Java project of a contact manager.